appseconnect/docs/_posts/ProcessFlow Management/2020-07-15-adding-schema-actions.md

 Thus listing view gives a clear synopisis to the user regarding the Schema access and Management from the processflow node configuration level.

-## Adding Schemas in an Application node of Process flow
+## Adding Schemas in an Application node of processflow

 1) Go to [designer section](/processflow/designer-processflow/) and [create a process](/processflow/creating-processflow/) flow.